mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/developer-setup/windows-wsl.md

 1. Install the Windows Subsystem for Linux: https://learn.microsoft.com/en-us/windows/wsl/install.

       **Note:** Docker for Windows expects path to have the format `/c/foo/bar`, but WSL uses `/mnt/c/foo/bar` instead.
+      **Note:** If installing WSL2, follow the instructions from https://docs.docker.com/desktop/windows/wsl/ instead of following steps 1 and 2, and continue to step 3 after.

       Run `winver` and check which version of Windows you have.
 If you are using `1803` or higher, then you need to create a file `/etc/wsl.conf` with the following content to make sure your drives are mounted at the root rather than inside `/mnt`:

        [automount]